SachinSawariya/rag-js/README.md

 # Simple RAG CLI

-A minimal, production-ready Retrieval-Augmented Generation (RAG) application built with Node.js, Ollama, and ChromaDB.
+A minimal, production-ready Retrieval-Augmented Generation (RAG) application built with TypeScript, Node.js, Ollama, and ChromaDB.
 This CLI tool allows you to ask questions about your documents using local LLMs and embeddings.

 ## Overview